How to Become a Good SEO Expert

 Technical SEO

-Technical SEO is optimizing your website based on search engine algorithms.
-Knowing how this work is crucial to ensure your content is presented in a way that gives visitors the best experience possible.
+Technical SEO optimizes websites based on search engine algorithms.
+Knowing how this work is crucial to ensure that your content is presented in a way that gives visitors the best experience possible.

-• Ensuring your website loads quickly and accurately across different devices.
+• Ensure that your website loads quickly and accurately across different devices.

-• Enabling user access to critical information (like contact info).
+• Enabling user access to critical information (such as contact information).

-• Ensuring images are optimized for search engines.
+• Ensuring that images are optimized for search engines.

-On-page SEO refers to optimizing your website to rank higher in search engine results pages (SERPs).
+On-page SEO refers to the optimization of a website to rank higher in search engine results pages (SERPs).

-It includes all the elements you can control on a web page, such as title tags, meta descriptions, internal linking, keyword density, heading tags, alt tags, structure data, and body content.
+It includes all the elements that can be controlled on a web page, such as title tags, meta descriptions, internal linking, keyword density, heading tags, alt tags, structure data, and body content.

 Link Building

-You can also audit backlinks using different tools like SEMrush:
+You can also audit backlinks using different tools, such as SEMrush.

-The process will also make it easier for Google to understand what type of content you’re providing on your site, making it easier for them to rank you highly with their algorithm based on that understanding.
+This process will also make it easier for Google to understand the type of content you are providing on your site, making it easier for them to rank you highly with their algorithm based on that understanding.

-Paid search campaigns are advertising that allows you to pay for each click on the ad.
-In this way, paid search gives you more control over how much your campaign costs and how often people see it.
+Paid search campaigns are advertisements that allow you to pay for each click on the ad.
+Paid search thus provides more control over campaign costs and frequency of ad views.

-Paid advertising can drive your website traffic and boost sales by generating more leads.
+Paid advertising can drive website traffic and boost sales by generating more leads.

-Paid search ads show up in different places depending on which platform they’re being served on:
+Paid search ads show up in different places depending on the platform they are served on:

 Google Ads (formerly known as AdWords) uses text ads at the top of search results pages, and related websites based on what people are searching for—all of this happens in real time!

 Bing Ads shows ads alongside results from Bing’s partner sites like Yahoo!
 Search Engine or AOL Search Engine.
-Users won’t even realize they see an ad when they search using either one of those engines since it blends seamlessly into their results page layout!
+Users do not even realize that they see an ad when they search using either one of these engines, as it blends seamlessly into their results page layout.

-You also need to understand how these updates impact your website’s rankings.
+You also need to understand how these updates will impact your website’s ranking.

 Google Panda

 Google Panda is a Google algorithm launched in 2011.
-It was designed to lower the rank of low-quality websites so that high-quality sites could be more easily found.
+It was designed to lower the rank of low-quality websites so that high-quality sites could be found more easily.

 Google Panda uses page quality as a ranking signal and affects the ranking of content farms and sites with poor UX.